 By Graylyn Loomis

-When Hurricane Irma shifted west this past September, Naples, Fla. was in the middle of the path.
+When Hurricane Irma shifted west September 2017, Naples, Fla. was in the middle of the path.
 Naples Beach Hotel and Golf Club braced for the storm by shuttering windows and removing anything loose from the golf course.

 Once the storm passed and the resort team returned to assess the situation, they were relieved to find most of the damage was only superficial.
 Nearly all of the work done during the club’s 2016 renovation remained intact.